The settlement cycle: dump, pump, buy, flatline

 Just as the 401(k) money reaches the recordkeeper and trades begin executing, prices surge above average.
 The S&P 500 outperforms by +0.08% to +0.12% per day during the settlement window (p = 0.017 at lag +8).

-This is when your 401(k) actually buys shares — at the peak of the cycle.
+This is approximately when your 401(k) contribution may buy shares (timing varies by employer) — at the peak of the cycle.

 Phase 3: The Buy (Day +8 = settlement)